The 20 Best All-Inclusive Resorts for Families

 Sugar Beach, A Viceroy Resort, St. Lucia

-Children ages four to 12 years old can head to the kids’ club, which offers fun activities like treasure hunts, arts and crafts, archery, and coconut bowling, as well as fish feeding and sandcastle building at the beach.
-Teens can join the onsite Sailing Club to learn the basics of sailing, including rigging, basic boat handling, and seamanship.
+Children ages 4 to 12 can head to the kids club, which offers fun activities like treasure hunts, arts and crafts, archery and coconut bowling, as well as fish feeding and sandcastle building at the beach.
+Teens can join the onsite Sailing Club to learn the basics of sailing, including rigging, basic boat handling and seamanship.
 And the whole family can set sail to discover the beauty of the Val des Pitons from the sea.

 Pros: